 10. Boulder Hill, 442m

-At the northern end of Belmont Regional Park in Lower Hutt, Boulder Hill impressive views toward Porirua and across the Hutt Valley.
+At the northern end of Belmont Regional Park in Lower Hutt, Boulder Hill has impressive views toward Porirua and across the Hutt Valley.

 11. Cable Car Lookout ~130m